vladiantio/resources/README.md

 ### Snippets

 - **[BG.IBELICK](https://bg.ibelick.com/)**: A collection of modern background snippets for web developers.
 Ready-to-use snippets crafted with Tailwind CSS and Vanilla CSS for seamless integration.
-- **[HyperUI](https://www.hyperui.dev/)**: Free Tailwind CSS components that can be used in your next project.
-- **[Origin UI](https://originui.com/)**: An extensive collection of copy-and-paste components for quickly building app UIs.
-Free, open-source, and ready to drop into your projects.
-- **[Tremor](https://tremor.so/)**: Open-source, accessible React UI components styled with Tailwind CSS to build charts and dashboards.

 ### Status